evalops/provenance/README.md

 ## Configuration

 All settings can be driven by environment variables prefixed with `PROVENANCE_`.
+Copy `.env.example` to `.env` and adjust values locally if you prefer dotenv-style configuration.

 | Variable | Purpose | Default |
 | --- | --- | --- |